Where to Shop for Plants

 - Make sure trees and shrubs have strong branches that grow out from the center.

-- Make sure a tree doesn’t have a “V” crotch, which is likely to split when the tree gets older.
+- Make sure a tree doesn’t have a “V” crotch; it’s likely to split when the tree gets older.

 - Look for signs of disease, such as browned or grayed areas, or spots on leaves or stems.